south37/cf/README.md

 ## cf
-command line tool for using collaborative filtering.
+Command line tool for using collaborative filtering.
 By specifing the table name, "Train" and "predict" of collaborative filtering can be done.

 ## Setup